abdulhakkeempa/physician-notetaker/README.md

 - Lacked the **Prognosis** class, which was essential for the task.
 - Successfully handled all other required entity types.

+**4. Combining GLiNER with `bert-base-uncased_clinical-ner`**
+- Attempted to use GLiNER alongside `bert-base-uncased_clinical-ner` to include the **Prognosis** class.
+- GLiNER was able to recognize the **Prognosis** entity.
+- However, GLiNER was highly computationally intensive and could pose challenges during deployment.
+- Due to these constraints, this approach was avoided.

 #### **Conclusion**
 Fine-tuning would have been a good option; however, due to the lack of annotated data for the specific classes, the focus remained on selecting a suitable pre-trained model.
+While combining GLiNER with `bert-base-uncased_clinical-ner` helped address the missing **Prognosis** class, the high computational cost of GLiNER made it impractical for deployment.

 ### **Sentiment & Intent Classification**
 #### **Overview**